geekhunger/node-harperdb/README.md

 It's basically a syntactial wrapper around the [search_by_conditions](https://api.harperdb.io/#c820c353-e7f6-4280-aa82-83be77857653) operation of HarperDB.

 You pass an array of strings and it does kind of a 'fuzzy search' on the database...
-Every db entry (and every of its attributes) is compared agains every of your values in the `filter` array, and the results are returned.
-So, it's basically a: 'contains' this value 'or' this value 'or' that value kind of search...
+Every db entry (and every of its attributes) will be compared agains every of your values in the `filter` array, and the results will be returned.
+So, it's basically an operation that sounds like this: attribute 'id' does 'contains' the value 'hello world' 'or' attribute 'fullname' does 'contains' the value 'hello world' 'or' ... and so on.
+It tries to match every attribute in db agains every value in your list.
+Thank kind of search...😅

 ```js
 const db = database(...)